24pullrequests/24pullrequests/Readme.md

 Standard RSpec/Capybara tests are used for testing the application.
 The tests can be run with `bundle exec rake`.

+(If you find a large number of tests failing right after you've cloned the project and run migrations, try running `rake db:schema:load`.
+This will reload the database schema and fix any issues relating to missing tables.)

 Mocha/Konacha is used for unit testing any JavaScript.
 JavaScript specs should be placed in `spec/javascripts`.
 Run the JavaScript specs with `bundle exec rake konacha:serve`.